-The Company has put in place due diligence processes that include checking reputable databases to know its Company Representatives and third parties the Company does business with, including patrons, suppliers, and vendors.
-These due diligence processes include verifying that such parties are not subject to sanctions pronounced by relevant authorities.
-Company Representatives responsible for conducting this due diligence are required to follow the Company's established due diligence procedures.
+Company Representatives are prohibited from engaging in activities which would amount to money-laundering or financing terrorist activities.
+The Company has put in place due diligence processes which include checking against reputable databases, aimed at identifying prospective employees and external parties such as patrons, suppliers or vendors who may have been subject to sanctions pronounced by the relevant authorities (including economic sanctions related to causes beyond counter-terrorist financing) from time to time.
+The staff responsible for conducting the due diligence are required to follow the established checking procedures.
 Violation of laws against money laundering and terrorist financing can result in severe fines and criminal penalties, as well as disciplinary action by the Company, up to and including termination of employment.
 In addition, Company Representatives should comply with the Company's Corporate Anti-Money Laundering and Counter-Terrorist Financing Policy.